ch-nry/VCV_nozori/README.md

 # Nozori modules for VCVRack
-Thid is a port of nozori eurorack module for VCV Rack.
-This emulation are based on the same firmware as the nozori hardware made by nozoïd
+This is a port of nozori eurorack module for VCV Rack.
+This emulation are based on the same firmware as the nozori hardware made by nozoïd.

 A single Nozori module allow to switch between all this firmware.